UbiquityDotNET/Llvm.NET/src/Ubiquity.NET.TextUX/PackageReadMe.md

 * `TextWriterReporter`
     * Base class for writing UX to a `TextWriter`
 * `ConsoleReporter`
-    * Reporter that reports errors to `Console.Error` and all other errors to `Console.Out`
+    * Reporter that reports errors to `Console.Error` and all other nessages to `Console.Out`
 * `ColoredConsoleReporter`
     * `ConsoleReporter` that colorizes output using ANSI color codes
         * Colors are customizable, but contains a common default